THE FALL SEASON CONTINUES...

-...with an exciting lineup of transformative classes, workshops, and other events!
-Come to a class whenever you like - just check out the calendars for April 14-20 and April 21-27.
-Then, drop in anytime!
-Preregistration recommended for workshops...
+...with a lineup of transformative classes, films, trainings, workshops, and other events!
+Come to a class whenever you like - just check out the schedules for this week and next week.
+Then, drop in on a class anytime - preregistration recommended for most workshops!

 This Week - preregistration recommended* or required** for starred workshops

-Saturday, April 19, 7:30pm ~ Created by ancient Indian rishis from Vedic mantras, kirtan is a yoga of sound - an evening of beautiful music and heartfelt call-and-response singing.
+Saturday, September 28, 7:30pm ~ Created by ancient Indian rishis from Vedic mantras, kirtan is a yoga of sound - an evening of beautiful music and heartfelt call-and-response singing.
 No previous experience is necessary to experience its emotional depth, yet powerful as it is, kirtan is effortless and incredibly enjoyable.
-Freely offered ~ please make a donation!
+Free ~ please make a donation!

 SOUND HEALING CIRCLE with Brad Brockmann & Comma Williams

 Join us on the last Sunday of the month to explore the transformative healing powers of sound.
 You will both co-create and receive sound healing, and learn how to improvise music with a healing intention.
 Bring your favorite instruments or just yourself, your voice and your love.
 Prior musical or healing experience is welcome but not required.
-We look forward to seeing you!
-Suggested donation $10-20
+Suggested donation $15-25